 Regardless of whether or not you and your partner wish to stay together, I will also work with you to find the right legal strategy for your situation.
 I will always make sure to always address your most pressing concerns after a domestic violence arrest, whether that means negotiating a plea bargain or fighting the charges.
 Common defenses include consent of the alleged victim, acting in self defense, false allegations and a lack of evidence.

 How to Contact Attorney Peter Liss

-For skilled, IMMEDIATE help with domestic violence defense, call Vista Domestic Violence Attorney Peter M. Liss:
+For skilled, IMMEDIATE help with your concerns after a domestic violence arrest, call attorney Peter M. Liss: